mjambon/ocaml-layer/README.md

 Motivation
 --

-The goal is to set up a cachable build environment on which one can build OCaml software.
+The goal is to set up a cached build environment on which one can build OCaml software.

 * Pre-install all the external dependencies - opam packages and more.